 - 1-1.
-Plot the trend of Moore's law from 1970 to today.
-Then project processor performance for the year 2020 based on Moore's law. - 1-2.
+Plot the trend of Moore's Law from 1970 to today.
+Then project processor performance for the year 2020 based on Moore's Law. - 1-2.
 Estimate the growth of small devices and desktop computers in the next 5 years.
 Plot the ratio of small devises to desktop computers. - 1-3.
-List the possible uses for small devices that may develop within the next 5 years. - 1-4.
+List the possible uses that small devices may have within the next 5 years. - 1-4.
 Explain how HTML limits the manipulation of information. - 1-5.
 Consider how logic paradoxes could prevent finding solutions on the Semantic Web.